BlueFinBima/DCS-AH-64D-Profile/README.md

 Several profiles are shipped in this package.
 Dual Cockpit profiles for both two PC set-ups and single PC set-ups both require the used of Iris Screen Exporter.
 If using a 2 PC set-up, there is a remote profile which is solely for loading into Profile Editor in order to configure the Viewports on the machine running DCS.
 There are also two single cockpit profiles which are a little simpler to configure.

+If running dual cockpit on a remote system, the Helios Keypress Receiver needs to be running on the machine running DCS World.

 ### Note
 Due to the nature of this dual cockpit profile, this is not for beginners.
 If the profiles are changed or scaled,